- As low as $311/Night

 - Condo

 Welcome to your coastal getaway!
-This cavernous first floor two-bedroom, two-bathroom condo offers striking ocean vistas and a calming ambiance.
-This open-concept living area features enormous windows that fill the space with natural light, while the full kitchen is equipped with modern appliances, ideal for preparing meals with family and friends.
+This cavernous first floor two-bedroom, two-bathroom condo offers gorgeous ocean vistas and a calming ambiance.
+This open-concept living area features sizable windows that fill the space with natural light, while the full kitchen is equipped with modern appliances, ideal for preparing meals with family and friends.
 Each bedroom features ample closet space and access to a full bathroom, ensuring privacy and convenience.
-Appreciate the ocean breeze from your private balcony, making this the ideal hideaway for beach lovers.
-Feel comfort and style in this charming condo, just steps away from the shoreline!
+Savor the ocean breeze from your private balcony, making this the ideal hideaway for beach lovers.
+Feel comfort and style in this handsome condo, just steps away from the shoreline!

 About the Area

-Myrtle Beach is home to this condo.
-The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
+Located in Myrtle Beach, this condo is on the beach.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
 Looking to enjoy an event or a game while in town?
 See what's going on at Broadway Grand Prix, or consider a night out at Burroughs & Chapin Pavilion Place.

 Special Instructions